What are the biggest risks for Internal Auditors in 2018?

 1. Auditing risks that don’t matter to the board and top executives

-Pentana Audit is fully risk-driven.
+Our audit management software is fully risk-driven.
 Risks can be identified top-down and bottom-up, enabling the audit team to capture the risks that are most important to the organisation and to drive their audit planning around these.

 Board and executive objectives can be broken down into more detailed risks, which can be managed and self-assessed within the business.
 Internal Audit can use these risks to align their work to the overarching top-level objectives, and compare their assessments against management’s view of risk.